25-Year-Old Linebacker – Philadelphia Eagles

 Mychal Kendricks Contract Information:

-Signed a four-year deal with the Eagles in May of 2012.
+Signed a four-year, $29 million extension with Eagles in August of 2015.

 To instantly reveal our fantasy analysis of every player – including Mychal Kendricks – simply subscribe now.